Harriet Body Support Material

 Working with textiles and ceramics, I make work with contributions from my children that compares outer space and the universe to our intimate, personal family and home.

-This project examines my version of motherhood: it is a practice in observing how I work with my children, how I honour their creative expression, how we negotiate as a family, and how I hold all of this to create works of art that may or may not be exhibited and shared.
+This project examines my version of motherhood: it is a practice in observing how I work with my children, how I honour their creative expression, how we negotiate as a family, and how I hold all of this to create works of art.

-Tie Together, outlines a journey, supported by the artwork participants and Sarah and Vic McEwan.
+Tie Together, outlines a journey, supported by the artwork participants and Sarah and Vic McEwan, founders of The Cad Factory.
 It communicates the journey through both the textile piece and a document–which shares the vulnerability, doubt, enthusiasm, perseverance, connection and care that I experienced while creating this work.